 Function of the Position:

 The person hired for this position will help develop and manage a portfolio of initiatives and projects in the LTPR field, funded by USAID and other donors.
-The Principal Global Practice Specialist (PGPS)/Senior Principal Global Practice Specialist (SPGPS) for Land Tenure and Property Rights (LTPR) will report to the Vice President for Environment in Bethesda and will coordinate closely with the Global Practice Leader for LTPR (located in the UK) and will be based in Technical Services/Environment (ENV) Sector in Bethesda.
+The Principal Global Practice Specialist (PGPS)/Senior Principal Global Practice Specialist (SPGPS) for Land Tenure and Property Rights (LTPR) will report to the Senior Principal Global Practice Manager for Environment in Bethesda and will coordinate closely with the Global Practice Leader for LTPR (located in the UK) and will be based in Technical Services/Environment (ENV) Sector in Bethesda.
 This is a full-time position.
 He/she will: